 Jacobite high tea, an artisan cheese selection, chocolates and champagne are available when booking.
 And on the day, there are more snacks and beverages.

 Booking The Jacobite

 We recommend you book your Jacobite trip as early as possible.
 It sells out months in advance, and there’s only limited availability the rest of the time.

-If you cannot book a seat directly, there are Scottish Highlands tours from Edinburgh and Inverness that include riding Harry Potter’s Hogwarts Express.
+If you cannot book a seat directly, Scottish Highlands tours from Edinburgh and Inverness include riding Harry Potter’s Hogwarts Express.

 While riding the Harry Potter train is a magical experience, I highly recommend seeing more of the Scottish Highlands.
-For a whole Scotland adventure, combine a trip on the Hogwarts Express with a Highlands tour.
+For a Scotland adventure, combine a trip on the Hogwarts Express with a Highlands tour.

-Tours of the Scottish Highlands, which include the Jacobite steam train, are popular.
-Don’t delay and book as soon as possible.
+Tours of the Scottish Highlands, which include riding the Jacobite steam train, are popular.
+You must book as soon as possible, early in the season.

 1-Day Harry Potter Train & Scottish Highlands from Edinburgh

 - Ride Harry Potter’s Hogwarts Express steam train

 - See locations from the Harry Potter films and gorgeous Highlands scenery